 Energy-Intensive Manufacturing of Batteries for EVs

 According to a study by the researchers at Fraunhofer Institute for Building Physics, Germany, an electric car takes two-times more energy for production than a conventional one.
 This is mainly attributed to the lithium-ion battery, which according to IFEU (Institute for Energy and Environmental Research) estimates, there are 125 kilograms of CO2 emissions on each kilowatt hour of battery capacity.

 There are two factors that are crucial to the powering of EVs – the country where the car is driven in and the time of the day for recharging the batteries.
 There is a recent study which points out that electric cars that are charged by utilities at night in the regional grid across Pennsylvania, Ohio, Virginia, and Delaware, created more greenhouse gas pollution than when the owners charged their vehicles throughout the day-time at random times.

 When driving an electric car in China where coal is a prominent power plant fuel, the impacts of climate change could be disastrous.
 The same scenario holds true for coal-burning countries like India, South Africa, and Australia.
 However, in a country like Norway, EVs can outperform conventional cars in the context of their environmental impact due to the power being generated from hydroelectricity.

 More emphasis on public transport

 According to the German Environmental Forecasting Institute (UPI), more electric cars could cause more traffic.
-Greenpeace, the environmental organisation promotes electrifying public transport rather than propounding subsidies to buying EVs.
+Greenpeace, the environmental organization promotes electrifying public transport rather than propounding subsidies to buying EVs.

-The research fraternity and the technological advancement are contributing to electric cars getting greener, more powerful, and durable.
-And, only time will spell out whether e-cars could be an eco-friendly version and substitute to gasoline and diesel cars.
+The research fraternity and technological advancement are contributing to electric cars getting greener, more powerful, and durable.
+And, only time will spell out whether e-cars could be an eco-friendly version and substitute for gasoline and diesel cars.